inspectit-docker/cmr/README.md

 ```

 ### Running a specific version of the CMR
-Currently, the version of the CMR is always the latest beta release.
-The stable release is coming soon.
+The image inspectit/cmr:latest always refers to the latest beta version of inspectIT.
+If you want the latest stable build, please use the image inspectit/cmr:stable.
+You can also use a numeric version, please see the available tags.

 ### Volumes
 Several volumes are created to manage the storage.